bleaktwig/yuadrem-wiki/docs/religion/index.md

 * Missing links.
 * Rewrite intro paragraphs.
 * Finish up god list.
-* Add a page for one or two illuminants (esp.
-Olag).
+* Write a page with some 3-4 paragraphs for Nikoleta.
+Maybe one for Elña too?
 ------------------------------------------------------------------------------>
 # Tanethism
 Old Tanethism was characterized by its myriad of gods—one for each apomantic signature<!-- NOTE.
 Link. -->.
 This religion was widely practiced in the Seven Protectorates<!-- NOTE.
 Link. --> and their various colonies up to the late [Age of Gold](../history.md#age-of-gold).
 However, this changed in the year 520 A.S., when the [god-suzerain Olag](illuminants/olag.md) established "new" Tanethism as the official religion of the protectorates.